feniljain/knowledge-base/web-dev/frontend/README.md

 - The icon manager for web developer: https://icon-shelf.github.io/
 - A set of over 1700 free MIT-licensed high-quality SVG icons for you to use in your web projects: https://github.com/tabler/tabler-icons
 - https://webcolorisstillbroken.com/
+- Free book on design patterns and component patterns for building powerful web apps with vanilla JavaScript and React: https://www.patterns.dev/

 ## Videos: